 n8n: A source-available platform that's highly customizable.
 You can self-host it for maximum control and zero per-operation fees.

 Custom API integrations: For mission-critical workflows, custom code gives you complete control.
-You own the logic, the error handling, and the data—no more praying that Zapier's latest update doesn't break your business.
+You own the logic, the error handling, and the data-no more praying that Zapier's latest update doesn't break your business.
+A business automation partner can build and maintain these for you.

 The path forward